So, Does Everyone Hate The Microblading They Got In 2018?

 ”

-Barbosa believes time has made us all the wiser to the drawbacks of microblading, and that's why it's fallen out of favor.
-"When the industry came out with this, it was a wonderful idea, but it was new, and people didn't know a lot about it," she explains.
+Barbosa believes time has made us all the wiser to the drawbacks of microblading and that's why it's fallen out of favour.
+"When the industry came out with this, it was a wonderful idea, but it was new and people didn't know a lot about it," she explains.
 "If you went to see someone for microblading, you thought you were getting someone with years of experience, but often that wasn't so."

 If you never jumped on the microblading bandwagon, you might be better off.
-In general, our brow aesthetic preferences have shifted, and at the same time, brow treatments have become expensive and inconvenient for many people.
-In most major cities, initial service is $700 on average and requires an annual touchup at around $400.
+In general, our brow aesthetic preferences have shifted and at the same time, brow treatments have become expensive and inconvenient for many people.
+In most major cities, initial service is £500 on average and requires an annual touchup at around £200.
 Barbosa says she's noticing a bit of both.
 "Right now, everyone is embracing their natural brows," she explains.
 "People are getting into brow serums and tinting.
 They want something that doesn't require maintenance."

 Not for nothing, our product offerings in brow gels and waxes have come a long way.
 "I find that once my clients are taught how to fill in their brows, they are so happy," adds Barbosa.
-You could pick up a brow gel (Barbosa recommends Anastasia Beverly Hills Brow Freeze Gel or NYX Brow Glue) and a brow pen (Streicher's brand KS&Co is my favorite), and brow care might shape up to be a daily habit — but you probably won't regret it.
+You could pick up a brow gel (Barbosa recommends Anastasia Beverly Hills Brow Freeze Gel or NYX Professional Makeup Brow Glue) and a brow pen (try Maybelline Build-A-Brow), and brow care might shape up to be a daily habit — but you probably won't regret it.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.